charlotte-ruby/impressionist/README.md

 Usage
 -----

+1. Log all activity across controllers

+        class ApplicationController < ActionController::Base
+          include ImpressionistController::InstanceMethods
+          extend ImpressionistController::ClassMethods
+          impressionist
+        end

-1. Log all actions in a controller
+2. Log all actions in a controller

         WidgetsController < ApplicationController
           impressionist
         end

-2. Specify actions you want logged in a controller
+3. Specify actions you want logged in a controller

         WidgetsController < ApplicationController
           impressionist :actions=>[:show,:index]
         end

-3. Make your models impressionable.
+4. Make your models impressionable.
 This allows you to attach impressions to an AR model instance.
 Impressionist will automatically log the Model name (based on action_name) and the id (based on params[:id]), but in order to get the count of impressions (example: @widget.impression_count), you will